leo/neat/README.md

 ### delays on mobile devices

 Many mobile browsers are adding a 300ms-delay to each click-event because they need to check if you use the double-tab method first.
 Of course, this is pretty ugly.
-To get around this you just need to implement the js-library [fastclick](https://github.com/ftlabs/fastclick/blob/master/lib/fastclick.js):
+To get around this you just need to implement  [fastclick](https://github.com/ftlabs/fastclick/blob/master/lib/fastclick.js):

 	$(function() {
     		FastClick.attach(document.body);